Personal Loans

 Kristin Marino verified

-When you’re facing a financial setback, you may find that you need a bit of extra cash to help you get by.
+When facing a financial setback, you may need some extra cash to help you get by.

 That’s where a hardship loan comes in.
-This type of loan can help you through any type of financial hardship, from job loss to medical emergency and beyond.
+This type of loan can help you through any financial hardship, from job loss to a medical emergency and beyond.

-There are several different types of hardship loans to consider, and each has its pros and cons.
-However, there are also some hardship loans you should definitely try to avoid, as they can be expensive and predatory.
+There are several types of hardship loans to consider, each with pros and cons.
+However, there are also some hardship loans you should try to avoid, as they can be expensive and predatory.

 Compare Your Personal Loan Rates